 Audit committee.
 Upon the consummation of this offering, the audit committee will consist of Messrs.
 Defforey (Chairman), DiRomualdo and Hanson.
 The board of directors has determined that each committee member qualifies as a "nonemployee director" under SEC rules and regulations, as well as the independence requirements of the NASDAQ.
 The board of directors has determined that Mr. Defforey qualifies as an "audit committee financial expert" under SEC rules and regulations.
 The audit committee assists the board of directors in monitoring the integrity of our financial statements, our independent auditors' qualifications and independence, the performance of our audit function and independent auditors, and our compliance with legal and regulatory requirements.
-The audit committee has direct responsibility for the appointment, compensation, retention (including termination) and oversight of our independent auditors report directly to the audit committee.
+The audit committee has direct responsibility for the appointment, compensation, retention (including termination) and oversight of our independent auditors, and our independent auditors, and our independent auditors.

 Compensation committee.
 Upon the consummation of this offering, the compensation committee will consist of Messrs.
 Eck (Chairman), Lebow and Heilbronn.
 The board of directors has determined that each committee member qualifies as a "nonemployee director" under SEC rules and regulations, as well as the independence requirements of the NASDAQ.
 The primary duty of the compensation committee is to discharge the responsibilities of the board of directors relating to compensation practices for our executive officers and other key associates, as the committee may determine, to ensure that management's interests are aligned with the interests of our equity holders.
 The compensation committee also reviews and makes recommendations to the board of directors with respect to our employee benefits plans, compensation and equity-based plans and compensation of directors.
-The compensation committee approves the compensation and benefits of the chief executive officer and all other executive officers.
-The board of directors ratifies the compensation of the Chief Executive Officer.
+The compensation committee approves the compensation and benefits of the chief executive officer.

 Nominating and corporate governance committee.
 Upon the consummation of this offering, the nominating and corporate governance committee will consist of Messrs.
 Heilbronn (Chairman), Lebow and Gallagher.
 The board of directors has determined that each committee member qualifies as a "nonemployee director" under SEC rules and regulations, as well as the independence requirements of the NASDAQ.
 The primary responsibility of the nomination and corporate governance committee is to recommend to the board of directors candidates for nomination as directors.
-The committee reviews the performance and independence of each director, and in appropriate circumstances, may recommend the removal of a director for cause.
+The committee reviews the performance and independence of each director, and in appropriate circumstances, may recommend the removal of a director cause.
 The committee oversees the evaluation of the board of directors and management.
 The committee also recommends to the board of directors policies with respect to corporate governance.